JuliaGraphics/Luxor.jl/docs/src/tables-grids.md

 ## Tables

 The `Table` iterator can be used to define tables: rectangular grids with a specific number of rows and columns.
 The columns can have different widths, and the rows can have different heights.
+Tables don't store data, but are designed to help you draw tabular data.

 To create a simple table with 3 rows and 4 columns, using the default width and height (100):